tos-kamiya/d2vg/README.md

 The `--model` option allows you to search using a specific language model.
 For example, you can use `-m en-s` to use the model for English.

-The search results will differ between the default model and the language-specific model.
+The suffix `-s` of model `en-s` stands for "small"; a smaller vocabulary and file size than the default multilingual model.
+The amount of memory required at runtime is smaller as well.
-The memory usage and time required for searching are also different.
+Even if the same document files are searched, the search results will be different between the default model and `en-s`.

-Example of a search using the English-specific Doc2Vec model with option -m
+Example usage of option `-m`
 ![](images/run2.png)

-(Note) To use the English-specific model, you need to follow the instructions "Install language-specific Doc2Vec model files" during installation.
+(Note) To use the English-specific model (option `-m en-s`), you need to follow the instructions "Install language-specific Doc2Vec model files" during installation.

 ### Search individual lines of a text file